Discgolpoet/Discgolpoet/README.md

 - 🌱 I’m currently learning to explore outside the mainstream for a broader perspective.

-- 📫 How to reach me ...
+- 📫 How to reach me ...discgolfpoet@gmail

 <!---
 Discgolpoet/Discgolpoet is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.